bill-c-martin/bill-c-martin.github.io/_posts/portfolio/2015-01-04-covered-california-marketplace-integration.md

   - REST POST request tokens
   - Signed SAML
   - SOAP encryption
 ### Contributions

-This project consisted of two senior developers: myself, and another who was in charge of a different state marketplace.
+I collaborated with another senior developer who was tasked with a different marketplace.

 Together, we crafted the solutions that allowed this payment portal to scale to any number of state marketplaces.

 We wrapped the application with configurable pre and post processors, which were in charge of the request/response handling, security, and application-level configurations.
+This mitigated risk by minimizing changes to the core, high-volume payment application.

 Test harnesses were also created to simulate the state marketplaces where the users would be coming from to submit payments.